cbangera2/BudgetLens/README.md

    - Analyze category-wise expenditure
    - Search and filter transactions

+## Generic Chart Component

+The dashboard now includes a versatile `GenericChart` component that allows users to create and customize various types of charts.
+This component supports multiple chart types including:

+- Bar (Vertical)
+- Bar (Horizontal)
+- Line
+- Pie
+- Area

+Users can easily switch between these chart types using the `ChartSettings` interface, which provides a dropdown menu for selecting the desired chart type.

+### Features
+- **Dynamic Chart Type Switching**: Seamlessly switch between different chart types to best visualize your data.
+- **Customizable Settings**: Adjust chart settings such as value display, legend position, and animation duration.

+This component is designed to enhance data visualization flexibility, making it easier to explore and present financial data in the most effective way.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.